mahjongg2/ZX81plus38/README.md

 And I will upload kiCad files after I know revision 1.6 is working well.

 I noticed that somehow I hadn't uploaded a correct BOM, so I added the Bill of material file in the form of and .ODS (open officie spreadsheet) file
+The BOM contains exact component designators for all components used from either farnell or mouser, so you will know EXACTLY which components to buy.